gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 We predicted species distribution on continuous scales from our presence-absence data using Bayesian Additive Regression Trees (BARTs) [@Chipman2010BarBay], a classification and regression trees method recently suggested for species distribution modelling [@Carlson2020EmbSpe].
+BARTs are sum-of-trees models, conceptually similar to Boosted Regression Trees and Random Forest, but following a Bayesian paradigm: trees are constrained as weak learners by priors regarding structure and nodes, then fitting and inference is done through an iterative Bayesian backfitting MCMC algorithm generating a posterior distribution of predicted classification probabilities [@Chipman2010BarBay;
-We used the package `embarcadero` [@Carlson2020EmbSpe] in _R v4.0.2_ [@RCoreTeam2020RLan] to perform the BART models.
-We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True skill statistic, as suggested by @Carlson2020EmbSpe.
+@Carlson2020EmbSpe].
+We used the package `embarcadero` [@Carlson2020EmbSpe] in _R_ to perform the BART models.
+We performed BARTs separately for all species and estimated the probability of occurrence for all the sites in our region of interest, then converted the results to a binary outcome given a threshold that maximises the True skill statistic (TSS), as suggested by @Carlson2020EmbSpe.

 ## Quantification of ecological uniqueness